How to approach a woman in a coffee shop

-Jack here from the Hayley Quinn Coaching Team… How to approach a woman in a coffee shop is a really useful skill – for whatever reason, attractive women seem to congregate in trendy coffee shops.
+Jack here from the Hayley Quinn Coaching Team… How to approach a woman in a coffee shop is a useful skill.
+For whatever reason, women seem to congregate in trendy coffee shops.
 Now you have an opportunity to meet a great date, without alcohol or loud club music.

-For this reason, I’m completely unoffended that they choose this when I happen to be ordering an almond mocha.
+For this reason, I did not mind that they choose this when I happen to be ordering an almond mocha.

 How to approach a woman in a coffee shop in 3 steps

 Now we’ve all been their lads.
 You’re sat there on Facebook or looking up last night’s football highlights and then walks in the Jessica Alba look alike.
 You look up, and then you realise you’ve been starring a tad long so you make a concentrated effort to look down.
 Then you think, “look NON-NEEDY”.